August Berberich

 August Berberich (18 March 1912 – 12 December 1982) was a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.

 Life

 Berberich was a member of the CDU.
 He was a member of the county council in the Buchen district of North Baden.
 He was a member of the state parliament of Württemberg-Baden from 1950 to 1952, and from 1952 to 1956 he was also a member of the constituent state assembly or the first state parliament of Baden-Württemberg.

 Berberich was a member of the German Bundestag from 1957 to 1972.
 He represented the constituency of Tauberbischofsheim in parliament.

+In 1977 he was awarded with honorary citizenship by Walldürn for "his services to the welfare of the community".